April 2019 marks two years since I started freelance writing for a living. (Gasp!)

 Oh, no no no…

 It doesn’t matter how many clients you have if they’re all paying you £10 per article.
-The trick is to find bigger clients that pay £50+ for an article and build a client base that’s worthy of the high quality of your work.
+The trick is to find higher-paying clients that will offer you £50+ for an article and build a client base that’s worthy of your quality of work.

 Why?
 Well, because quality reigns supreme over quantity.
 Every time.

 3. Always Follow Up

 I know how difficult it can be when you’ve spent hours crafting the perfect pitch and then *crickets.*